 Your changes could be even more minor than that, but just as impactful.
 Maybe you want your writing to sound a little less formal?
 Could your content benefit from a touch of humor here or there?

 If sales are the priority, promotional language could take priority.
 If you want readers to opt into your mailing list, try being a bit more conversational and casual when speaking to them.

 Your brand may evolve over time, and that’s a good thing – it means you’re being responsive to your industry, your goals, and most importantly, your audience.Personalization, conversation-worthy content, and creating engaging environments are some of the tweaks you can add to your brand voice.
-Know how to apply these in @JuliaEMcCoy's 7-step guide in creating brand voice guidelines Click To Tweet
+Learn how to apply these in this 7-step guide to creating brand voice guidelines 📋 Click To Tweet

-Your brand tone of voice is how your content sounds to your reader.
+Your brand voice is how your content sounds to your reader.
 However, brand guidelines can also encompass other areas.
 Take a look at how thorough Skype is just with their logo.